cointastical/rBitcoin-Template/README.md

 *************************************************************************
 PAYPAL:

-Buying:

-There are only a few exchanges that accept PayPal due to it being easily reversed:
+For buying bitcoin with PayPal, following are some options.
+Note, there are only a few exchanges that accept PayPal due to it being easily reversed:

 - xCoins.io
 - CanCoin.com